 Throughout time, baseball grew with, and because of, our industries.
 Before advancements in ground and air travel following World War II, Major League Baseball consisted of a handful of teams tightly clustered in the Great Lakes region and Northeast.
 This meant playing only twenty-two games against seven opponents all year.
 By contrast, Major League Baseball is now an international brand with teams outside the United States.
 Last year, the Seattle Mariners alone traveled over 47,000 miles to play 162 games across multiple countries.
 Without the jet and bus fuels our industries provide, there might not even be a Seattle Mariners club.

 Our industries touch the fans’ baseball experience as well.
 Today, ballparks almost resemble amusement parks with amenities to satisfy any customer.
 With innumerable products produced from petrochemicals, they are monuments to innovation.
 From cushioned seats, to order-by-app conveniences, to air conditioned suites, the palaces of baseball-present stand in stark contrast to the plywood and nail sandlots of yesteryear.

 On this Opening Day, millions of Americans will watch baseball be played.
 There will be a lot of constants.
 There will still be three strikes and three outs, just as there were in those oil patch fields in Beaumont.
 But there will also be differences.
-A team from Florida will play a team in New York where the lights will be turned on using a smart phone.
-A child will watch his first game on a tablet.
+A team from Florida will play a team from Chicago where the lights will be managed from a laptop.
+A child will watch his first game on a cell phone.
 We made this progress possible.
 Our industries built this, and they came.